Deaadman/UniversalTweaks/PatchNotes.md

 - Added a `TweaksBreath.cs` script.
 	- This contains a `Breath.PlayBreathEffect` harmony patch which grabs the original `m_ColdBreathTempThreshold`, `m_VeryColdBreathTempThreshold` and `m_FreezingBreathTempThreshold` values before modifying them.
 	- This allows for players to enable and disable the effect at will through [**ModSettings**](https://github.com/DigitalzombieTLD/ModSettings).
+<br></br>
+- Added a `AssetBundleLoader.cs` file
+	- Contains an easy method to load any assetbundle
+<br></br>
+- Added a `TextureSwapper.cs` script.
+	- This script loads the `UniversalTweaksAssetBundle` assetbundle, then loads the `2DTextures` within and stores them in a dictionary
+	- Then it finds a `MeshRenderer` on all meshes that are childs of the `GEAR_MRE` prefab and swaps out the original one with the custom one loaded in the dictionary.
+	- Something similar happens with the `ico` expect it's through a harmony patch.
+<br></br>
+- Added a `FirstPersonHandedness.cs` script.
+	- Currently it switches the scale of `x` to either `1` or `-1` based on which setting is chosen.
+	- While it sort of works, some animations doesn't work properly so it's marked as `experimental`.
+<br></br>
+- Added a `Settings.cs` script.
+	- Setting to enable / disable the breath effect.
+	- Setting to switch between left and right handed (experimental).
+<br></br>
+- Added a `DisplayMetrics.cs` script.
+	- Contains two methods `Initialize` and `Update`, both are just currently dummy methods as they don't do anything right now.
+<br></br>
+- Added a `UserInterfaceUtilities.cs` script.
+	- Contains a bunch of methods to easily setup `GameObjects`, `UILabels` and `UISprites`.

 ### Changed / Updated:
 - Changed the entire solution structure of this mod to this: